srimugunthan/sricorporatenotes.github.io/_posts/influence_and_power/2025-03-29-influence-a-bigger-remote-team.md

 ### **Leverage Influencers:**
-*   Identify decision-makers and informal leaders in larger teams and cultivate alliances with them.
+*   Identify decision-makers and informal leaders in larger teams and cultivate alliances with them.Proactively engage with members of the larger teams to build informal alliances.
+Offer insights or assistance that align with their goals, creating goodwill and positioning your team as collaborators rather than competitors
+*   **Secure Executive Sponsorship**: If possible, get a senior leader to endorse your team’s role in critical projects.

 *   **"Shadow Metrics" for Influence:** If the main project metrics don't fully capture the value your team is contributing, subtly track and present "shadow metrics" that highlight your impact in a different, but relevant, way.